ocrosby/obsidian/Areas/speed_reading.md

 * The purpose of reading for the next few hours is to unwind, relax, and get lost in the authors tale.
 * I am researching the internet to find a better treatment for my illness.

+## Add Power with Preview

+Preview the material before reading it.

+Preview is one of the most valuable steps readers can take to improve reading speed.
+Previewing helps the mind see all the pieces and understand how they come together.
+As a result, you can quickly

+- Scroll through the text
+- Scan the table of contents, major headings, any words in bold or italics, visual aids, and any information that seems relevant.